ferus-web/bali/docs/MANUAL.md

 There's also an identifier type, but that's only internally used by Mirage.

 ## Baby's First Scripts
 Now, we'll learn how to write a Nim program that can load and evaluate JavaScript.
-You'll need to implement two of Bali's components:
+You'll need to import two of Bali's components:
 - The `grammar` module, which as the name suggests, is responsible for lexing and parsing the JavaScript source code into an abstract syntax tree
 - The `runtime` module, which takes in the AST and converts it into bytecode that targets the [Mirage/Pulsar](https://github.com/ferus-web/mirage) interpreter.